open-risk/equinox/docs/source/testing.rst

 Testing Use Cases
 ------------------

 The Equinox User Manual has a number of concrete Use Cases that demonstrate the use of the platform in various sustainable portfolio management scenarios.

-From a technical perspective, loading the required datasets into the fresh installation performs a basic sanity test for the corresponding data models.
+From a technical perspective, loading the required datasets into a fresh Equinox installation performs a basic sanity test for all the corresponding data models.
 Each use case can be loaded individually:

 .. code:: bash